johan-naizu/django-keycloak/docs/index.rst

 Before you actually start using Django Keycloak make an educated choice between :ref:`local_user_setup` and :ref:`remote_user_setup`.

-Then walk through the :ref:`initial_setup` to found out how to link your Keycloak instance to your Django project.
+Then walk through the :ref:`initial_setup` to find out how to link your Keycloak instance to your Django project.

 If you don't want to take all that effort please read about :ref:`example_project`